 AS A TIP: Don’t throw the frying oil from the curry leaves!
 Store it in an air tight container and use it for cooking vegetables, lentils, soups, curries, basically anything!.
 Alternatively, you can also brush the oil over flatbread, or rub it over meat and fish before cooking.

-PLATING UP THE FISH IN COCONUT CURRY SAUCE
+PLATING UP THE RED SNAPPER CURRY

 We wanted to give our dish a modern look hence opted for a non traditional way of serving.
 Even so you could present the dish as a curry, I recommend using a deep main course plate instead.